 6 Parts of the Coat of Arms

-There are six parts that make up the coat of arms.
+Six parts make up the coat of arms.
 The first part is the shield, which will you find at the center of the design.

 Do not get confused though as the shield and the five other parts you can also find on a knight’s shield that was used in battle.